AI-estimated baseline profile. Be the first to log a session!

 What does Dahongpao OLD taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This classic Wuyi Oolong, a blend with a strong Meizhan varietal base, offers a harmonious balance of deep roast and distinctive mineral notes, characteristic of a fine rock tea.
 Its inviting fragranc.
-It sits in the "Roasted" and "Mineral" and "Balanced" flavor families, so expect a cup that leans roasted and mineral and balanced.
+It leans roasted, mineral and balanced.

 How should I brew Dahongpao OLD?